Dosage Form: tablet, film coated

-Colloidal silicon dioxide, croscarmellose sodium, crospovidone, D&C Red No. 30 Aluminum Lake, hydroxypropyl cellulose, hypromellose, hydroxypropyl methylcellulose phthalate, magnesium stearate, microcrystalline cellulose, povidone, polyethylene glycol, propylene glycol, sodium citrate, sodium hydroxide, sorbic acid, sorbitan monooleate, talc, and titanium dioxide.
+Inactive Ingredients: croscarmellose sodium, crospovidone, D&C red #30/helendon pink aluminum lake, hydroxypropyl cellulose, hypromellose, hypromellose phthalate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, propylene glycol, silicon dioxide, sodium citrate, sodium hydroxide, sorbitan monooleate, talc and titanium dioxide.

 Erythromycin Tablets - Clinical Pharmacology

 Orally administered erythromycin base and its salts are readily absorbed in the microbiologically active form.
 Inter individual variations in the absorption of erythromycin are, however, observed, and some patients do not achieve optimal serum levels.
 Erythromycin is largely bound to plasma proteins.
 After absorption, erythromycin diffuses readily into most body fluids.
 In the absence of meningeal inflammation, low concentrations are normally achieved in the spinal fluid but the passage of the drug across the blood-brain barrier increases in meningitis.
 Erythromycin crosses the placental barrier, but fetal plasma levels are low.
 The drug is excreted in human milk.
 Erythromycin is not removed by peritoneal dialysis or hemodialysis.